HEnquist/camilladsp/backend_alsa.md

 The first application that opens either side of a Loopback decides the sample rate and format.
 If `aplay` is started first in this example, this means that `arecord` must use the same sample rate and format.
 To change format or rate, both sides of the loopback must first be closed.

+When using the ALSA Loopback approach, see the separate repository [camilladsp-config](#camilladsp-config).
+This contains example configuration files for setting up the entire system, and to have it start automatically after boot.

 ### ALSA CamillaDSP "I/O" plugin

 ALSA can be extended by plugins in user-space.
 One such plugin that is intended specifically for CamillaDSP is the [ALSA CamillaDSP "I/O" plugin](#alsa-camilladsp-plugin) by scripple.

 The plugin starts CamillaDSP whenever an application opens the CamillaDSP plugin PCM device.
 This makes it possible to support automatic switching of the sample rate.
 See the plugin readme for how to install and configure it.

-## Routing all audio through CamillaDSP
-When using the ALSA Loopback approach, see the separate repository [camilladsp-config](#camilladsp-config).

-This contains example configuration files for setting up the entire system, and to have it start automatically after boot.

-For the ALSA CamillaDSP plugin, all details are in the [plugin readme](#alsa-camilladsp-plugin-readme)

 ## Configuration of devices